adriano-t/kotlin-inventory-app/README.md

 5. Create a new Login destination.

-   * Include email and password labels
+   - [v] Include email and password labels

-   - Include email and password fields
+   - [v] Include email and password fields
-   - Create buttons for creating a new login and logging in with an existing account
+   - [v]  Create buttons for creating a new login and logging in with an existing account
-   - Clicking either button should navigate to the Welcome Screen.
+   - [v] Clicking either button should navigate to the Welcome Screen.

 6. Create a new Welcome screen destination that includes:

-   * A new layout
+   * [v] A new layout
-   * At least 2 textviews
+   * [v] At least 2 textviews
-   * A navigation button with actions to navigate to the instructions screen
+   * [v] A navigation button with actions to navigate to the instructions screen

 7. Create a new Instruction destination that includes:

-   * A new layout
+   * [v] A new layout
-   * At least 2 textviews
+   * [v] At least 2 textviews
-   * A navigation button with actions to navigate to the shoe list screen
+   * [v] A navigation button with actions to navigate to the shoe list screen

 8. Create a class that extends ViewModel